superluminar-io/aws_fundamentals_workshop/docs/1_core_concepts.md

 - **SaaS Use Case**: An organization needing a reliable and scalable email service can utilize Amazon WorkMail, a managed email and calendaring service.
 With SaaS, the organization avoids the complexities of managing email servers, software updates, and security patches.
 Employees can access their email from any device, ensuring seamless communication and collaboration.

 By understanding the different cloud computing models—Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)—and their respective use cases, businesses can select the most appropriate model for their needs.
 This enables them to optimize costs, improve efficiency, and focus on their core competencies.

+## AWS Pricing Models

+AWS offers several pricing models:

+- Pay-as-you-go: Pay only for the resources you use, with no long-term commitments.
+- Savings Plans: Commit to a consistent amount of usage for a 1 or 3 year term in exchange for lower prices.
+- Reserved Instances: Pre-pay for EC2 instances to receive significant discounts.
+- Spot Instances: Bid on spare EC2 computing capacity for up to 90% off the on-demand price.

+Always check the pricing page for each AWS service before using it in production.